Other Ways We Can Help You

 “Our visitor was exceptionally eloquent and knowledgeable about their condition.
 They made us all feel so comfortable asking questions, and I felt so engaged with her through her talk and discussion about her condition”

-Patient Voice – AMEND staff and volunteers provide the patient voice (PPV) in a range of settings, including for the National Health Service, European Union and individual and collaborative research projects.
-Contact AMEND for further information.
+AMEND staff and volunteers can provide the patient voice (PPV) in a range of settings.